colinarndt/survey-analysis/README.md

-# COVID-19 Career Survey
+# COVID-19 Career Impact Survey

-Demonstrating
-- Survey design
+A data analysis project which demonstrates the following in Python, Numpy, Pandas, Matplotlib and Seaborn:

-- Data collection
+- Data import and validation
-- Loading data
+- Data cleaning
-- Cleaning data and putting into tidy format
 - Statistical analysis
-- Visualizations
+- Visualization
 - Conclusions
 - Recommendations for improvement and future study

-Written in Python and utilizing Numpy, Pandas, Matplotlib and Seaborn libraries.